-Since I will present a unified framework and notation to discuss all the topics in the class, I suggest to use my slides as the main study element.
-I will also upload a set of notes, with consistent notation, as a reference for further reading and, even though there are no required textbooks for this class, I match most covered topics with chapters of Stephen Williamson's Macroeconomics, 5th ed.
+Since I will discuss all the topics (growth, business cycles and macroeconomic policies) in a unified framework, using a unified notation, I suggest to use my slides and classes as the main tool to study.
+As a support material I will upload a set of notes that follow notation and topics that are consistent with my classes.
+Even though there are no required textbooks for this class, I will also match most covered topics with chapters of Stephen Williamson's Macroeconomics, 5th ed.
 While the notes and the textbook are not required (meaning midterms will not include concepts that were not introduced in class and were not covered in homeworks and practice exercises) I strongly recommend their reading to complement lectures and slides, and to understand the material from a broader perspective.

-Finally, please try to keep informed about what is going on in the economic world by reading articles published in publications such as The Economist, the Financial Times, or the New York Times.
+Finally, please try to keep informed about what is going with the economy in reality by reading articles published in publications such as The Economist, the Financial Times, or the New York Times.
 I will try to address current economic events from time to time, and discussing them is much more productive if you have heard about the news beforehand.